 Dr. Woo Jin Choi is going into the third year of his PhD in the Clinical Epidemiology and Health Care Research program and is a resident physician in the department of surgery at U of T. His research evaluates treatment outcomes of people with intrahepatic cholangiocarcinoma, a type of cancer that occurs in the parts of the bile ducts that are within the liver.

 Alastair Fung is also a PhD candidate in the Clinical Epidemiology and Health Care Research program.
 His doctoral research project aims to develop models to predict infant hospitalization and death using clinical features assessed by community health workers during home visits in Dhaka, Bangladesh.
 His findings may generate a mobile app that can be used by community health care workers during home visits in low- and middle-income countries to identify and guide management of sick infants.

-Rafael Miranda is a PhD candidate in the Health Services Research program with emphasis in health technology assessment.
+Rafael Miranda is a PhD candidate in the Health Systems Research program with emphasis in health technology assessment.
 As part of his thesis, he is developing an online tool to identify people with severe aortic stenosis who should be prioritized for transcatheter aortic valve implantation.
 Aortic stenosis, the narrowing of the heart’s aortic valve, is a condition that blocks or reduces blood flow from the heart to the main artery of the body.
 He will also use decision-analytic models to estimate wait-time targets for these people and evaluate the clinical consequences of prioritization strategies based on different ethical frameworks.

-Yasmin Sheikhan, a first-year PhD student in the Health Services Research program, is developing a reporting guideline specific to patient engagement in mental health research.
+Yasmin Sheikhan, a first-year PhD student in the Health Systems Research program, is developing a reporting guideline specific to patient engagement in mental health research.
 The aim is to set standards for engagement in research.
 “I hope that by creating this guideline, we can improve the quality and rigour of patient engagement and pave the way for more meaningful research impact,” says Sheikhan.